davidjmstewart/CAB401-OpenMP/README.md

 # CAB401-OpenMP
-Code examples for comparing OpenMP against pthreads for parallel matrix multiplication
+Code examples for comparing OpenMP against pthreads for parallel matrix multiplication.

+See files for compilation instructions using `gcc`